polymath-ai/polymath-ai/README.md

-# Polymatb Remix Client & Endpoint
+# Polymath Remix Client & Endpoint

 This is a Polymath Client and Endpoint.